HamllerM/pfSense-LDAP-AuthN/README.md

-With the Active Directory module for Windows PowerShell we can use a group of cmdlets for domain management and managing users, groups, and objects:
+With the Active Directory module for Windows PowerShell we can use a group of cmdlets to manage domain, users, groups, and objects:

 <p align="center">
   <img src="https://github.com/HamllerM/pfSense-LDAP-AuthN/assets/62651116/0ab2258d-83cc-4a5a-8c69-4707333d055b"/>